5G and Edge Computing: What Developers Need to Know

 Core Concepts

-Edge computing distributes processing across multiple locations:
+Edge computing distributes processing across multiple locations instead of forcing every request through a central region.

 5G Network Slicing